Ignite-Laboratories/Enigmaneering/enigma3/E3 - Living File Systems.md

 Now I have a little mental trick that was given to me by my dearest friend: reread the entirety of this section, but consider that the _content providers_ are your _children!_  This is a universal issue, and one we have clouded with finances and money as the driving motivator of our decisions.
-It's high time we turn around and recognize that _we_ were once those little kids dreaming of ways to make the world a better place for the next generation before "sticking it to the man" as we became our current selves.
+It's high time we turn around and recognize that _we_ were once those little kids dreaming of ways to make the world a better place for the next generation - before we each decided to "stick it to the man" on the path to our current selves.

 The solution is simple: _be kinder to everything - not just your fellow human - you don't know what God might be experiencing today._